Modern Arabic literature: Plays

-Both the spread of education and of Standard Arabic offered solutions for the instability the Arabic status was facing.
-Some of these solutions were due to the journal article as it created a new form of prose, characterized by precision and an ability to portray reality in a way that surpassed eloquent prose, where meaning in the latter is not definite, and gives the sense of the older era of Arabia.
-Through this new variety of language, the modern author was now able to find in the Standard form of Arabic many specific expressions that allowed him to portray reality.
+Both the spread of education and of Standard Arabic in mass media offered solutions for the literary function of varieties of Arabic.
+Some of these solutions were due to articles in journals and newspapers as these created a new form of prose, characterized by precision and an ability to portray reality in a way that surpassed literary prose.
+Through this new variety of language, modern authors were able to find specific expressions in standard Arabic that allowed them to portray reality.

 Poetry

 Poetry made way for prose, particularly after the war.
 While the influence of Western literature accelerated the production of innovative literary prose in Arabic, poetry was slower in liberating itself from classical poetic forms and creating new rhythms and melodic moods.
 As classical Arabic poetry held an important position in the literary heritage of the Arabs, it is not surprising that the first attempts in renewing the poetic forms would be by a re-employment of these traditional forms.

 Insofar as Suleyman al-Boustani's (died 1925) attempt in introducing new forms by a rather mediocre translation of the Iliad into Arabic, the role it played was weaker than to be mentioned in the movement towards reformation.

 Nationalist poetry was an important element in the progression of modern verse, whose doyen is Tunisian poet Aboul-Qacem Echebbi (died 1934).
 Echebbi succeeded in using traditional models and imageries to present new and powerful reflections of the current time.
 Others tried to create psychological effects by playing with rhymes and old structures.
 Gradually, classical poetic forms were replaced by newer forms.
 The guiding force behind that change is due to literary schools of thought such as al-Diwan Group, led mainly by poets Abbas Mahmoud al-Aqqad, Ibrahim al-Mazini, and Abdel Rahman Shokry (influenced by neo-romanticism); the New York Pen League, which included Elia Abu Madi; and the Andalusian League, which included Rashid Salim al-Khoury and Fawzi Ma'louf.
 Members of all these schools called for a change in the poetic production.
 They also advocated liberating poetry from classical forms, as well as a call for sincerity of emotions, self-inspiration, and portrayal of direct feelings.